muhammad-fiaz/AccelerateSearch/docs/development.md

 ```

 * Unit tests live next to the code they cover (`#[cfg(test)] mod tests`).
-* Property-based tests use `proptest` for the filter parser and
+* Property-based tests use `proptest` for the filter parser
-  tokenizer.
-* Integration tests in `tests/` exercise the HTTP layer end to end.
+  (`filters::evaluator`) and the tokenizer
+  (`indexing::analyzer`).
+* Every crate that exposes a public type is documented with
+  `cargo doc --no-deps --workspace`; the CI fails on any
+  rustdoc warning.

 ## Lint and format